 - Should I be treated for HCV before or after my transplant?

 - What lifelong medications will I need to help my body accept the new liver?

 - What are the side effects of the operation?

 - What is the best way to prevent reinfection?

 - What can I expect to happen at the transplant center?

-Most liver transplants in the United States are due to cirrhosis caused by hepatitis C. In the U.S., 3.9 million people are infected with the hepatitis C virus, and nearly 70 percent of them experience chronic symptoms.
-Between 17 and 29 percent of people with chronic hepatitis C experience cirrhosis.
+Most liver transplants in the United States are due to cirrhosis caused by hepatitis C. In the United States, an estimated 2.4 million people are currently living with HCV, according to the Department of Health & Human Services (HHS).
+About 51 percent of people with HCV don’t know they have the virus.

-A successful organ transplant allows you to live longer than your diseased liver would have allowed.
-For how long and with what quality of life?
-These unknowns depend on many factors, including your age and overall health.
+A successful organ transplant allows you to live longer than you would have otherwise.
+For how long and with what quality of life depends on many factors, including your age and overall health.
 Because each case is different, predictions are difficult.

 Liver recipients can live for many years after their transplant.
 Generally, about

 Your healthcare team can help you navigate life after your liver transplant so that you may have an improved quality of life.